 CWA partners with several egg salvage facilities in farming regions of the state.
 Wild eggs about to be lost to farming operations are collected by volunteers and delivered to these licensed incubation facilities, where duckling are hatched, raised, and released into the wild.
 For more information or to get involved, contact us.

 Build, install and monitor wood duck nest boxes and capture and band nesting hens.
+This is a great community service project for boy and girl scout groups.
 To find out how to get involved, click here.